Ethics / aesthetics / epistemologies / multilingual dramaturgies

 Between practice and research

-I research and make multilingual theatre and performance with minority or low-status languages.
 The core driver behind this work began with my ethical position in relationship to others in the autobiographical devising and writing process, asking: How do I give service to their stories by harnessing their linguistic and embodied resources?
 Then, how does multilingualism also help me write 'with' individuals rather than about them?
 Since greater linguistic variation requires greater knowledge about the political and historical contexts of languages and people, my first body of research has focused on dramaturgical, methodological and analytical tools for developing linguistically sustainable theatre and performance.
 I propose linguistically sustainable performance as both providing a conduit for cultural and epistemological understanding in performer-performer and performer-spectator interactions, as well as avoiding the reproduction of dominant and colonial epistemologies.

 Mobilising communities to explore the art of new perspective through storytelling